Skip to Content

 Can You Paint Concrete Without Primer?

-Basement living room and kitchen with concrete floor, white wall, couches, and islandNo, there might be some things that you paint in your house that you can get away with by skipping primer, but a basement needs primer.
+Basement living room and kitchen with concrete floor, white wall, couches, and islandNo, you might paint some things in your house that you can get away with by skipping primer, but a basement needs primer.
 Usually, you only have to worry if you see some sort of damage like chipping or peeling occurs.

 However, there are other conditions like always priming a surface that’s never been painted.
 When it comes to concrete, you will always need to make sure to use a primer before painting.